paulproteus/operations/sponsorship/online-donations.md

 Once we receive the completed [Flipcause Integration Request Form](https://docs.google.com/forms/d/e/1FAIpQLScgvgqrVn1WjquS1XDYGRWdVA2yVXCkbr7O8zOFczYhA1rUSw/viewform), we will follow up with you to get this additional information.

+Before you publicize your page, please reach out to us to test it.
+There are a lot of small pieces of text that are in the email response and social sharing, that are hard to review until it is live.
+Just send a note to [finance@bridgefoundry.org](mailto:finance@bridgefoundry.org) and we can schedule time to work together on it.
+We want it to work optimally for you!

 Since crowdfunding campaigns have the most moving parts to setup and test, please allow at least 2 weeks to get the campaign ready for launch after you have submitted the request form.
-We may also need to email back and forth a few times to clarify some of the reward value details, so your responsiveness will make a difference in how soon the campaign can launch.
+We may also need to email back and forth a few times to clarify some of the reward value details, so your responsiveness will make a difference in how quickly the campaign can launch.

 We will follow up with you within a week of receiving the integration request.
-Feel free to email [finance@bridgefoundry.org](mailto:finance@bridgefoundry.org) if you don’t hear back or have questions.
+Feel free to email [finance@bridgefoundry.org](mailto:finance@bridgefoundry.org) if you don’t receive a response within a couple of days or have questions.

 ## Paypal Donations